vistadataproject/nodeVISTA/setupDocker/README.md

 ### Thick Clients
 The main thick client of VISTA is a Windows application called the Computerized Patient Record System (CPRS).
-CPRS may be downloaded and installed from [here](https://www.osehra.org/content/install-vistarpms-clients).

-To run CPRS on a Macintosh or Linux machine, one may do this within a a Windows virtual machine.
+To run CPRS on a Macintosh or Linux machine, one requires a Windows virtual machine.
 To create a Windows virtual machine, first download and install [Virtualbox](https://www.virtualbox.org), then download and install the Windows operating system from the Windows 10 disk image [here](https://www.microsoft.com/en-us/software-download/windows10ISO).
+Finally, download and install CPRS from [here](https://www.osehra.org/content/install-vistarpms-clients).
 To configure the connection between CPRS and nodeVISTA:

 In Virtualbox: Set networking to 'Bridged